MasDennis/rajawali3d.org/src/content/getting-started/0.9/22-more-optimisation/index.md

 This is the uber-optimisation.
 Communication between the CPU and the GPU is minimal.
 It is a bit harder to do though.
-Instead of using the normal `setPosition()`, `setScale()` and `setRotation()` methods you’ll have to write a shader that does this.
+Instead of using the normal `setPosition()`, `setScale()` and `setRotation()` methods you'll have to write a shader that does this.

-[Here’s a video of 2000 planes](http://www.youtube.com/watch?feature=player_embedded&v=Iqg4U6yoabg) that are combined into one object but have individual textures and rotations.
+[Here's a video of 2000 planes](http://www.youtube.com/watch?feature=player_embedded&v=Iqg4U6yoabg) that are combined into one object but have individual textures and rotations.

 If you would do this the normal way (create 2000 Plane objects with individual textures) your device would melt in your hands.
 When you do it the way described here, it will run on full speed and make a happy dance.
-Now that’s a bold promise.
+Now that's a bold promise.

-Like I said, this is not an easy optimization if you’re not very familiar with creating your own geometry and shaders.
-I’ll attempt to explain it anyway.
+Like I said, this is not an easy optimization if you're not very familiar with creating your own geometry and shaders.
+I'll attempt to explain it anyway.
 Please post a comment if you have any questions.

-In order to create the geometries for each separate plane we’ll need to create a custom `BaseObject3D`.
+In order to create the geometries for each separate plane we'll need to create a custom `BaseObject3D`.
 We are going to create the usual vertex, normal, color and texture coordinates buffers manually.
-On top of that we’ll create new buffers for the positions and rotations.
+On top of that we'll create new buffers for the positions and rotations.

 First, create the new class that inherits from `BaseObject3D`:
 ```